Academic Master

 Action and plan, according to utilitarian theory, can be assessed based on their results or outcomes.
 This assertion is backed by the fact that the actions are supposed to yield well to the great majority of people.

 People have fundamental rights in an organization as the theory based on rights suggests.
 It implies an organization should value and consider people’s rights and must avoid exploiting what they deserve in a humanitarian sense.
 In an organization, the managers are responsible for initiating ethics to prolong their survival, meaning that our daily actions need to be oriented to ethical concepts (Simmons, 1994).
-Appropriate company policy can be established to setup an ethical business atmosphere; a committee can be set up to train and educate managers as regards organizational ethics so that they could demonstrate a code of conduct in a corporation (Beauchamp, Bowie, & Arnold, 2004).
+Appropriate company policy can be established to set up an ethical business atmosphere; a committee can be set up to train and educate managers as regards organizational ethics so that they can demonstrate a code of conduct in a corporation (Beauchamp, Bowie, & Arnold, 2004).

 Factors that raise ethical standards